 Well, it’s kind of logical.
-Whoever is going to a retail store and is looking for beer alley, is more likely to buy a beer.
-The same principle works in online as well – if you are looking for specific new smartphone, you are probably more intended to buy it rather than a random shopper, who found it by clicking on the banner.
-Based on the eConsultancy research, people using site search make 70% more conversions.
-70%!
-Try to imagine how much more visitors would you need, if you wanted to raise sales by this much.
+Whoever is going to a retail store and is looking for a beer alley, is more likely to buy a beer.
+The same principle works online as well – if you are looking for a specific new smartphone, you are probably more intended to buy it rather than a random shopper, who found it by clicking on the banner.
+Based on the eConsultancy research, people using site search have an almost 70% higher conversion rate.

 Okay, lots of online retailers are handling their product portfolio in a “customers want it” way.
-This is sadly based on actual sales, but not truly on customers needs.
-Customers will only ever buy items that you stock, but what if they need something else?.
+This is sadly based on actual sales, but not truly on customers’ needs.
+Customers will only ever buy items that you stock, but what if they need something else?
 On-site search can tell you what your customers are looking for, and therefore what they really need.
-Following the trending searches can help you list the right products and offer what customers really look for.
+Following the trend, searches can help you list the right products and offer what customers really look for.